Mugnum/TamperMonkeyScripts/README.md

   Hides player controls on "H" shortcut.

 - [Twitch: VOD Chat Offset](https://github.com/Mugnum/TamperMonkeyScripts/blob/main/Scripts/twitch-vod-chat-offset.user.js)
-  Adjust Twitch VOD chat replay offset.
+  Adjusts Twitch VOD chat replay offset.

   Use `twitchVodChatOffset.set(-20)` in console and reload page to apply offset to current video.
 Will apply only to that VOD, saved value will persist across multiple VODs until another explicit `set` is called.